OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 **Nuts -** nuts and nut products including nut butters.
 Does not include mixed products such as “sesame candy with pistachio”, which were labelled as foods.

-**Fish/seafood -** Fish and seafood products, excluding mixed salads or products which were categorized as foods.
+**Fish/seafood -** Fish and seafood products, excluding mixed salads and products which were categorized as foods.

-**Water -** water sources including rivers, lake beds, ice water; but excluding aquarium, farm, and sewage sources. **this category requires additional curation/additions**
+**Water -** water sources including rivers, lake beds, ice water; but excluding aquarium, farm, and sewage sources. ***this category requires additional curation/additions***

-**Farm -** All farm sources including crop fields, hatcheries, water from farm, farm manure, litter, and bedding. **this category requires additional curation/additions**
+**Farm -** All farm sources including crop fields, hatcheries, water from farm, farm manure, litter, and bedding. ***this category requires additional curation/additions***

 **Spices/herbs -** Dried herbs (eg. dried parsley), red pepper flakes, cumin, powders, etc